 The fruit is better enjoyed out of hand on its own, without any additions or seasonings.

-Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.
+Puree fresh pulp and mix with other fruits in salads or can be used for ice-cream toppings.

 Custard apple milkshake is a refreshing drink in India.

-Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, lemon, and ice; and serve chilled as sorbet or with other fruit cocktails and milkshakes.
+Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, lemon, and ice; and served chilled as sorbet or with other fruit cocktails and milkshakes.

 Custard apple seeds and leaf parts contain toxic alkaloids, and therefore, should not be consumed.
 Do not chew seeds inside the mouth as this releases toxins.
 If consumed accidentally, the whole seed would not pose any threat as it comes out of the gastrointestinal tract undigested.
 (Medical disclaimer.)

 ≻≻-Back to Fruits from Custard Apple.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.